martynas199/EliteBooker-backend/PRODUCT_PAYMENT_DIRECT.md

    ────────────────
    Total: £75.99

-   // Paid directly to: [Beautician Name]
+   // Paid directly to: [Specialist Name]
    // Note: No platform fees for product purchases
    ```